SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 The purpose of the ValidationRules class is to carry out the validation logic, the business rules, for the page or dialog the ValidationControl is placed on.

-The data source defined in the controls SOML declaration is passed into the overridden \_validate method.
+The data source defined in the controls SOML declaration is passed into the overridden `_validate` method.
 The value argument is that data source.
-Although not show in this example, you will need to cast the object to the same datatype as the actual data source.
+Although not shown in this example, you will need to cast the object to the same datatype as the actual data source.

 **Listing 3** is an example control element defined in the SoSalePage.config with the data source element pointing to the SaleEntity, which is used to populate all the controls on the Sale page.